mzhang28/sspaper/main.typ

   doc,
 )

-This is a report on progress towards a formalized construction of spectral sequences within a flavor of cubical type theory.
+This is a report on progress towards a formalized construction of spectral sequences within cubical Agda.

 = Type theory